anatoliykmetyuk/vk-miner/README.md

 # VK Miner
 This application allows you to map out our social circle or a community of the [VK](https://vk.com) network.
-It creates a `*.gexf` graph files that can be opened by [Gephi](https://gephi.org/).
+It creates `*.gexf` graph files that can be opened by [Gephi](https://gephi.org/).

 ## Prerequisites
 1. [Gephi](https://gephi.org/)